 Warmth | 20% | 7 |

-Ventilation | 20% | 8 |
+Ventilation | 20% | 9 |

-Comfort | 20% | 9 |
+Comfort | 20% | 10 |

 Weather Resistance | 20% | 7 |

-Durability | 10% | 8 |
+Durability | 10% | 9 |

-Value & Versatility | 10% | 7 |
+Value & Versatility | 10% | 7.5 |

-Overall Score (/10) | 7.7 | Star Rating:⭐⭐⭐⭐ |
+Overall Score (/10) | 8.4 | Star Rating:⭐⭐⭐⭐ |

 Final Thoughts

 The final piece of the jigsaw for my climbing and hiking wardrobe was the Arc’teryx Proton LT Hoody.
 This active insulation jacket is warm, breathable, and has great weather protection to tackle mountain challenges.
-It joins me on every hike and trek as well as casually around town in shoulder seasons.
-At first, spending £225 on a mid-layer jacket seemed like a lot however after Canada, Dolomites and Zermatt, the investment has been justified.
-It’s a minimalist jacket but well designed and manufactured so that it excels at regulating body temperature, weather resistance and comfort.
-I would highly recommend the Proton LT Hoody over the Atom purely for the added durability and ventilation.
-If you’re looking for an alternative, my research found the Patagonia Nano-Air Hoody as the next closest with very similar features and specifications but less abrasion resistance than the Proton LT Hoody.
+It joins me on every hike and trek as well as casually around town in the shoulder seasons.
+At first, spending £225 on a mid-layer jacket seemed like a lot; however, after Canada, Patagonia, the Dolomites and Zermatt, the investment has been justified.
+It’s a minimalist jacket but well-designed and manufactured so that it excels at regulating body temperature, weather resistance and comfort.

 Pingback: Arc'teryx Beta AR: The Best Waterproof Jacket - Backpacker's Mentality